 The information provided on this website is a general summary of benefits for information purposes only.
 It does not create any right to any benefit.
 All benefits are subject to change at any time through the collective bargaining process for employees in any of the College's three bargaining units and/or by the College's Board of Trustees for all other employees.

-Community College of Philadelphia offers retiree benefits to full-time employees (except Temporary and Grant Administrators) who elect retirement and meet certain criteria: for retirements after August 31, 2014, a full-time employee must be at least age 62 with at least 10 years of full-time employment and his/her age plus years of full-time service must equal at least seventy-seven (77); including service as a Visiting Lecturer.
+Community College of Philadelphia offers retiree benefits to full-time employees (except temporary) who elect retirement and meet certain criteria: for retirements after August 31, 2014, a full-time employee must be at least age 62 with at least 10 years of full-time employment and his/her age plus years of full-time service must equal at least seventy-seven (77); including service as a visiting lecturer.

-Full-time employees (except Temporary and Grant Administrators) who elect to participate in the College Retirement Incentive Option plan (age 63 and above) are also eligible for retiree benefits.
+Full-time employees (except Temporary) who elect to participate in the College Retirement Incentive Option plan (age 63 and older with at least 20 years of full-time service to the College including services as a Visiting Lecturer) are also eligible for retiree benefits.

 Retirees receive the following benefits: